Russian Roulette Origin, History and Perception in Popular Culture

 Russian Roulette as Part of the Pop Culture

 Almost like playing high stakes roulette online, the Russian Roulette is a treat for high rollers and it is often used as the main subject in numerous popular movies.
 The origin of Russian Roulette in pop culture can be traced back to 1937 when when it made its first public appearance.
 Since then, the game has become an important part of popular culture in America and the rest of the world.
 Understandably, different game variations can be seen at many of the top online casinos in the world.
-Needless to say, you will find many variants featured at the best online roulette sites in India.
 Additionally, it has been portrayed in a large number of contemporary art-works, from cartoons, such as cartoons, paintings, song lyrics and books, but it made its largest impact on the big screen in Hollywood.
 Here are some honourable mentions:

 • Bugs Bunny – 1951